spotify/git-test/README.md

 ## Installation

+### From source

-Aside from the [Debian](https://www.debian.org) packaging, you can also install from source.
-It's a single POSIX shell script that uses core git.
-All that's required for plain `git test` to work, besides git, of course, is that git-test needs to be somewhere in the PATH (or GIT_EXEC_PATH).
+Aside from the packaging, you can also install from source.
+It's a single POSIX shell script that uses core git, so all that's required for plain `git test` to work, besides git, of course, is that git-test needs to be somewhere in the PATH or GIT_EXEC_PATH.

 You can install from source by doing the following:

-    $ install -b git-test /usr/local/bin
+    $ install git-test   /usr/local/bin
     $ install git-test.1 /usr/local/share/man1

+Or just add this directory to your PATH environment variable.

+### Debian GNU/Linux

+The usual

+    $ fakeroot debian/rules binary

+Should give you a Debian package

+### Arch Linux

+With Arch Linux, you can use the provided `PKGBUILD` file.
+Simply download the file and run `makepkg` in the same directory as the file.
+It will always build the latest `git` version of this package, even if you have an old checkout.